 Students do not have to spend hundreds of dollars to get ready for the exam.
-They can take advantage of many free resources available.
+They can take advantage of many free resources.

-- ETS POWERPREP Practice Tests: The ETS publishes its own preparation course for students that helps students get familiar with many aspects of the test, including question styles, the word processor, and the provided calculator.
+The ETS publishes its own preparation course that helps students get familiar with many aspects of the test, including question styles, the word processing system, and the provided calculator.

-- Quizlet: Test takers don’t have to make their own flashcards.
-Instead, they can use the hundreds of free flashcards on Quizlet, which cover the quantitative and verbal sections.
+Test-takers don't have to make their own flashcards.
+Instead, they can use hundreds of free flashcards on Quizlet, which cover the quantitative and verbal sections.